cartesi/docs/cartesi-rollups_versioned_docs/version-2.0/development/asset-handling.md

 The dApp’s off-chain layer often requires knowledge of its address to facilitate on-chain interactions for withdrawals, for example: `transferFrom(sender, recipient, amount)`.
 In this case, the sender is the dApp itself.

-By calling [`relayDAppAddress()`](../rollups-apis/json-rpc/relays/relays.md), function of the `DAppAddressRelay` contract, it adds the dApp’s address as a new input for the Cartesi dApp to process.
-Next, the off-chain machine uses this address to generate a voucher for execution at the [`executeVoucher()`](../rollups-apis/json-rpc/application.md/#executevoucher) function of the `CartesiDApp` contract.
+Next, the off-chain machine uses the address of the application on the base layer to generate a voucher for execution at the [`executeVoucher()`](../rollups-apis/json-rpc/application.md/#executevoucher) function of the `CartesiDApp` contract.
+This address is known to the offchain machine because it is embedded in the metadata of every input sent to the application, though the developer will need to implement extra logic fetch this address from the metadata then properly store and retrieve it when needed in situations like generating the above Voucher.

 :::note epoch length
 By default, Cartesi nodes close one epoch every 7200 blocks.
 You can [manually set the epoch length](./cli-commands.md/#run) to facilitate quicker asset-handling methods.